stonepros/stone/doc/stoneadm/services/mds.rst

 .. _orchestrator-cli-cephfs:

-Deploy CephFS
+Deploy StoneFS
 =============

-One or more MDS daemons is required to use the :term:`CephFS` file system.
+One or more MDS daemons is required to use the :term:`StoneFS` file system.
 These are created automatically if the newer ``ceph fs volume`` interface is used to create a new file system.
 For more information, see :ref:`fs-volumes-and-subvolumes`.